 - A. Each charter school shall report its student enrollment to the District School Board as required by Florida Statutes and School Board policy and procedures.
 The School Board shall include each charter school's enrollment in the District's report of students. - B. Charter schools whose students or programs meet the eligibility criteria in law shall be entitled to their proportionate share of all Florida Education Finance Program and General Appropriations Act funds, gross state and local funds, discretionary funds, categorical program funds and federal funds.
-Total funding for each charter school will be recalculated during the year to adjust for the actual weighted full-time equivalent and eligible students reported by the school and the revised calculations under the Florida Education Finance Program, following the October and February Full Time Equivalent (FTE) counts. - C. Any administrative fee charged by the School District to the charter school shall be no more than five percent (5%) of the available funds defined in XI.B.
-The District may only withhold an administrative fee for enrollment up to and including five hundred (250) students.
+Total funding for each charter school will be recalculated during the year to adjust for the actual weighted full-time equivalent and eligible students reported by the school and the revised calculations under the Florida Education Finance Program, following the October and February Full Time Equivalent (FTE) counts.

+- C. Any administrative fee charged by the School District to the charter school shall be no more than five percent (5%) of the available funds defined in XI.B.
+The District may only withhold an administrative fee for enrollment up to and including two hundred fifty (250) students.
 The District may only withhold an administrative fee for enrollment up to and including five hundred (500) students within a system of charter schools that meets designated criteria.
 Administering the contract includes providing technical assistance, monitoring policy compliance and processing financial, student and other records or required reports.
 This does not include contract(s) for other specific services to staff or student participation in the benefit packages or other special programs.
-The fees for these services will be negotiated and will be determined on an actual cost basis.

-D. The School District shall make every effort to ensure that charter schools receive timely and efficient reimbursement with payment issued no later than ten (10) working days after receipt of funding or pay a penalty of one percent (1%) interest per month.
-Under no circumstances will the School District advance funds before a charter school is open, but the School Board may approve a charter before the applicant has secured space, equipment or personnel if the applicant indicates approval is necessary for it to raise working capital.
+The fees for these services will be negotiated and will be determined on an actual cost basis. - D. The School District shall make every effort to ensure that charter schools receive timely and efficient reimbursement with payment issued no later than ten (10) working days after receipt of funding or pay a penalty of one percent (1%) interest per month.
+Under no circumstances will the School District advance funds before a charter school is open, but the School Board may approve a charter before the applicant has secured space, equipment or personnel if the applicant indicates approval is necessary for it to raise working capital. - XII.

-XII.
 Facilities Requirement

 A charter school shall utilize facilities which comply with the Florida Building Code adopted pursuant to Florida Statutes, the Florida Fire Prevention Code pursuant to Florida Statutes and the comprehensive land use plan as adopted by the authority in whose jurisdiction the facility is located.
-A lease agreement and evidence that all applicable codes have been met shall be provided no less than three (3) weeks prior to the opening of the school year or the school will not be permitted to be open to students.
+A certificate or temporary certificate of occupancy may be required by the School District within fifteen (15) days of the opening of school.